-During fiscal 2012, the Company recorded interest expense of \$346,791 to reflect amortization of the discount on deferred consideration and a foreign exchange loss on deferred consideration of \$200,905 to reflect the impact of changes in the foreign exchange rate between the Canadian dollar and US dollar.
+During fiscal 2013, the Company recorded interest expense of \$265,728 to reflect amortization of the discount on deferred consideration and a foreign exchange loss on deferred consideration of \$70,268 to reflect the impact of changes in the foreign exchange rate between the Canadian dollar and US dollar.

-The loss in fiscal 2012 amounted to \$6,157,152 or \$0.18 per share, which is 93 per cent higher than the loss last year of \$3,187,794 or \$0.13 per share.
-The increase can be attributed primarily to the interest expense and foreign exchange loss on deferred consideration, higher share-based payments expense and higher exploration expenses.
+The loss in fiscal 2013 amounted to \$3,195,132 or \$0.07 per share, which is 48 percent lower than the loss in last year of \$6,157,152 or \$0.18 per share.
+The decrease can be attributed primarily to lower exploration expenses and lower share-based payments expense.